-The Kitsap Public Health District and Kitsap County Emergency Operations Center, in partnership with various community organizations, offer drive-through community COVID-19 testing sites.
+Kitsap Public Health District and Kitsap County Emergency Operations Center, in partnership with various community organizations, offer drive-through community COVID-19 testing sites.
 These sites provide additional low-barrier testing options.
 Results are typically available within 3 to 4 days (72-96 hours) of your test.
 Results may take longer due to high testing volumes at the lab or other unforeseen circumstances.

 Testing is available regardless of health insurance status.
 A medical appointment is not required for testing.